Rise Up Rooted

 About the Workshop Series

-Each workshop will include rituals for connecting with and learning from the land, reflection and discussion, community-building, creative exercises, and more.
-Our intention is for each of these gatherings to be potent spaces in which you can deepen your roots to this place we live in, draw up the resources you most need, and share more of your giftedness with the ecosystem(s) around you—human and more-than-human.
+This initiatory retreat will include rituals for connecting with and learning from the land, reflection and discussion, community-building, creative exercises, and more.
+Our intention is for your experience to include many potent spaces in which you can deepen your roots to this place we live in, draw up the resources you most need, and share more of your giftedness with the ecosystem(s) around you—human and more-than-human.

 A Word About Land Connection

 We approach this work and the land we will be working on carefully and with great humility, holding space for the truth that the Indigenous peoples who tended these lands were forcibly removed and/or decimated through diseases brought by settlers.
-Oak Island was stewarded by the Multnomah peoples, and in LL Stub Stewart park, where we will conduct our overnight gathering, we acknowledge that the Kalapuya, Cayuse, Walla Walla, and Umatilla peoples stewarded that land for much longer than European settlers have been here.
 As we move through these gatherings, we will ask for permission from the land to be there, bring offerings, tread lightly, and seek to repair some of the damage wrought by civilization and colonization in this area.

 Questions You May Have